appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 For example, you could have in Riemann a service named `http_requests_duration_prod_p99`.
 In mirabelle, you would modelize this event like this: `{:service "http_requests_duration" :environment "prod" :quantile "0.99"}`

-A lot of Riemann streams (`index`, `coalesce`...) were rewritten.
+A lot of Riemann streams/actions (`index`, `coalesce`...) were rewritten.
 You can now provide for each action on which keys it should work instead to have to manipulate complex `:service` names.

+## New actions

+New actions which I think could be interesting were added to Mirabelle.
+Also, not all Riemann actions were backported, only the main ones (I could probably backport the other ones later if needed).

 ## HTTP API